 700bhp and 430lb ft of torque

-Rear wheel drive, SAENZ TT-3 6-speed sequential transmission model with straight-cut gears, lightweight aluminium flywheel, Tilton 5.5in triple plate racing clutch, Kaaz 1.5 way Super Q LSD
+Rear wheel drive, SAENZ TT-3 6-speed sequential transmission model with straight-cut gears, lightweight aluminum flywheel, Tilton 5.5in triple plate racing clutch, Kaaz 1.5 way Super Q LSD

 Brembo X9 monoblock billet titanium 4 piston (front) and 4 piston (rear) calipers, PFC floating 13in x 1.40in discs, Hawk DTC-60 pads front and rear, stainless brake lines, AP racing dual master cylinders with cockpit-adjustable brake bias bar

-Custom carbon-fibre dash, Kirkey aluminium race seats with Racequip 5-point harnesses, SPA race gauges, onboard SPA fire suppression system, Momo Race steering wheel, custom adapted Prius electric power steering, full custom rollcage
+Custom carbon-fiber dash, Kirkey aluminum race seats with Racequip 5-point harnesses, SPA race gauges, onboard SPA fire suppression system, Momo Race steering wheel, custom adapted Prius electric power steering, full custom rollcage